plone/plonedev.vagrant/README.rst

 3. If you are using Windows, install the Putty ssh kit: http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html.
 Install all the binaries, or at least putty.exe and plink.exe.

 4. Download and unpack PloneDev-Vagrant https://github.com/plone/plonedev.vagrant/archive/master.zip.
+Or clone a copy from https://github.com/plone/plonedev.vagrant.

 5. Open a command prompt; change directory into the plonedev.vagrant-master directory.
 Run "vagrant up".
 (On late versions of Windows, you'll need to open an administrative command prompt.)